-Emergent and submersed vegetation characteristic of CRLF spawning habitat is absent from the banks of both reservoirs.
+Emergent and submersed vegetation characteristic of CRLF spawning habitat is absent from the diversions at the upper ends of Old Cow and South Cow bypass reaches.
+Emergent vegetation exists along the southeastern part of Kilarc Forebay (Old Cow Creek basin) and along part of Cow Creek forebay (South Cow Creek basin) but the water depth drops off rapidly around the banks of both reservoirs.
 The presence of large trout in Kilarc Forebay indicates also that the water is too cold for CRLF spawning habitat.
-Additionally, bullfrogs and green sunfish forebays collectively offer no CRLF spawning habitat.
+Additionally, bullfrogs and green sunfish (potential predators of CRLF) are present in the Cow Creek Forebay.
+The diversions and forebays collectively offer no CRLF spawning habitat.